NoraCodes/nora.codes/content/post/open-source-for-normal-people.markdown

 categories:
 - Culture
 - Open Source
+description: An explanation of what open source is and why it matters, for non-techies.
 ---

 This is not an article for technical people.
 It is an article normal people who just use their computers to get things done: to look at Facebook and Twitter, check their work email, write novels, design houses… whatever.